 Figure 4 Results of the RADIANT-2 trial which randomized patients with nonfunctional neuroendocrine tumors of the pancreas to Everolimus vs placebo.
 From Yao et al[94].
 Everolimus for Advanced Pancreatic Neuroendocrine Tumors.
-NEJM 2011; 364: 514-523.
+N Engl J Med 2011; 364: 514-523.